culring/filesystem/README.md

 	> chmod +x test1.sh
 	> ./test1.sh test

-And after all, you can clean up the catalogue by typing:
+And after all, you can clean up the catalogue with the script by typing:

 	> ./test1.sh clean